zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-overview.md

 Scripts can be attached to any [NPC](./npcs.md), [MapTile](./map-tiles-and-tilesets.md), or [EnhancedMapTile](./enhanced-map-tiles.md) class instance as an "interact script".
 This means the script will become active and execute when the player interacts with the entity.
 A map subclass handles attaching scripts to its entities.
-For example, in the `TestMap` map subclass in its `loadNPCs` method, it creates the `Walrus` NPC and then calls its `setInteractScript` method to assign it an interact script.
+For example, in the `EnemyMap1` map subclass in its `loadNPCs` method, it creates the `Walrus` NPC and then calls its `setInteractScript` method to assign it an interact script.
-The interact script it assigns to this NPC is the `WalrusScript` class, which is a script subclass found in the `Scripts.TestMap` package.
+The interact script it assigns to this NPC is the `WalrusScript` class, which is a script subclass found in the `Scripts.EnemyMap1` package.

 ```java
 Walrus walrus = new Walrus(1, getMapTile(4, 28).getLocation().subtractY(40));